ch3rolll/ch3rolll.github.io/cpp/cpp_std.md

 - Non-static member functions can access all data members of the class: static and non-static.
 - Static member functions can only operate on the static data members.
 - C functions declared static within a module may only be called by other functions within that module (file scope).

+4. std::transform

+Applies an operation sequentially to the elements of one (1) or two (2) ranges and stores the result in the range that begins at result.

+This operation could be :
+- unary operation: Applies op to each of the elements in the range [first1,last1) and stores the value returned by each operation in the range that begins at result.
+- binary operation: Calls binary_op using each of the elements in the range [first1,last1) as first argument, and the respective argument in the range that begins at first2 as second argument.
+The value returned by each call is stored in the range that begins at result.